snowplow-archive/snowplow.github.com/_posts/2014-06-xx-snowplow-python-tracker-0.4.0-released.md

 Please [get in touch] [talk-to-us] if you need help setting up the Snowplow Python Tracker or want to suggest a new feature.
 The Snowplow Python Tracker is still young, so of course do [raise an issue] [issues] if you find any bugs.

+For more details on this release, please check out the [0.4.0 Release Notes] [release-040] on GitHub.

+[self-describing]: /blog/2014/06/06/making-snowplow-schemas-flexible-a-technical-approach/
+[event-grammar]: /blog/2013/08/12/towards-universal-event-analytics-building-an-event-grammar/

 [73]: https://github.com/snowplow/snowplow-python-tracker/issues/73
 [36]: https://github.com/snowplow/snowplow-python-tracker/issues/36